pgroth/pgroth.github.com/bio.md

 title: Brief Bio
 ---

 Paul Groth is Disruptive Technology Director at Elsevier Labs.
 He holds a Ph.D. in Computer Science from the University of Southampton (2007) and has done research at the University of Southern California and the Vrije Universiteit Amsterdam.
-His research focuses on dealing with large amounts of diverse contextualized knowledge with a particular focus on web and science applications.
+His research focuses on intelligent systems for dealing with large amounts of diverse contextualized knowledge with a particular focus on web and science applications.
 This includes research in data provenance, data science, data integration and knowledge sharing.

 Previously, he lead architecture development for the Open PHACTS drug discovery data integration platform.
 Paul was co-chair of the W3C Provenance Working Group that created a standard for provenance interchange.
 At Elsevier, Paul continues his research line and helps the company understand new technologies and their applicability to building better infrastructure for scholarship.